-- --html a single HTML page "fn.html", plus CSS sources and needed image files; this mode is the default if no format is specified - --htmls multiple HTML pages (and associated files) in a "fn " directory, starting with "fn/index.html" - --latex LaTeX source "fn.tex", plus any needed additional files (such as nonstandard class files) needed to run latex or pdflatex - --pdf PDF "fn.pdf" that is generated via pdflatex - --latex-section ⟨n⟩ LaTeX source "fn.tex" plus additional ".tex" files to be included in the enclosing document's preamble, where the enclosing document must use the UTF-8 input encoding and T1 font encoding; use 1 for ⟨n⟩ to make the rendered document a section, 2 for a subsection, etc. - --text plain text in a single file "fn.txt", with non-ASCII content encoded as UTF-8
+- --html a single HTML page "fn.html", plus CSS sources and needed image files; this mode is the default if no format is specified - --htmls multiple HTML pages (and associated files) in a "fn " directory, starting with "fn/index.html" - --latex LaTeX source "fn.tex", plus any needed additional files (such as nonstandard class files) needed to run latex or pdflatex - --pdf PDF "fn.pdf" that is generated via pdflatex - --latex-section $\langle n \rangle$ LaTeX source "fn.tex" plus additional ".tex" files to be included in the enclosing document's preamble, where the enclosing document must use the UTF-8 input encoding and T1 font encoding; use 1 for $\langle n \rangle$ to make the rendered document a section, 2 for a subsection, etc. - --text plain text in a single file "fn.txt", with non-ASCII content encoded as UTF-8

 Use --dest-name to specify a fn other than the default name, but only when a single source file is provided.
 Use the --dest flag to specify a destination directory (for any number of source files).
+Use --dest-base to add a prefix to the name of each support file that is generated or copied to the destination.